Olufunke2580/Olufunke_Data_Analysis_Portfolio/README.md

 # Olufunke_Data_Analysis_Portfolio
-Data Analysis Projects
  # 👋 Hi, I'm Omogboyegun Olufunke
  ### Data Analyst | Researcher | Educator

 Experienced **Data Analyst** with expertise in organizing, modeling, and analyzing data to drive **evidence-based decisions** and strategic planning.
 Passionate about leveraging **SQL, Python, Power BI, and Excel** to deliver impactful insights, optimize processes, and foster innovation in **healthcare and business sectors**.

     ---
 ## 📊 Featured Projects